 Desaguliers was probably introduced to freemasonry by George Payne, Richmond’s deputy at the Horn Tavern, and he subsequently became a member of several other lodges, including Solomon’s Temple.

-As a senior member of the newly formed Grand Lodge and its Grand Master in 1719, Desaguliers was a pivotal figure and he promoted freemasonry actively.
-His status within Grand Lodge and as Master of several influential constituent lodges gave him a solid platform and he was instrumental in re-working the Masonic Charges and altering English Ritual (including the development of the Third Degree, introduced in England in around 1723).
-Desaguliers also helped develop a federal governance structure for freemasonry, oversaw the introduction of lectures at lodge meetings, introduced (‘revived’) the ‘ancient toasts’ at lodge dinners, and promoted the concepts of Masonic sociability and benevolence.
-And he was instrumental in generating a positive public image for freemasonry.
+As a senior member of the newly formed Grand Lodge and its Grand Master in 1719, Desaguliers was a pivotal figure and successfully and actively promoted freemasonry.
+His status within Grand Lodge and as Master of several influential constituent lodges gave him a powerful platform and he was instrumental in re-working the Masonic Charges and altering English Ritual (including, possibly, the development of the Third Degree, introduced around 1723).
+Desaguliers also helped develop a federal governance structure for freemasonry, oversaw the introduction of lectures at lodge meetings, introduced (or, as he put it, ‘revived’) the ‘ancient toasts’ at lodge dinners and promoted the concepts of Masonic sociability and benevolence.

-The Hanoverian succession (seen as a bulwark against Jacobitism), religious tolerance, constitutional parliamentary government, and the rule of law, were all central to the protection of the Huguenot community in Britain and it is unsurprising that Desaguliers influenced English Freemasonry to support these objectives.
+The Hanoverian succession (seen as a bulwark against Jacobitism), religious tolerance, constitutional parliamentary government, and the rule of law, were central to the protection of the Huguenot community in Britain and it is unsurprising that Desaguliers influenced English Freemasonry to support these objectives.
 Professor Margaret Jacob has termed this the ‘mentality of official masonry’ – a ‘taste for science… craving for order and stability… worldly mysticism [and] rituals, passwords and mythology, [and a] religious devotion to higher powers, be they the Grand Architect, the king or the Grand Master’.
-The description would have resonated with Desaguliers.

 Further information on Desaguliers can be obtained in Audrey Carpenter’s John Theophilus Desaguliers: A Natural Philosopher, Engineer and Freemason in Newtonian England, and Ric Berman’s The Foundations of Modern Freemasonry.